bubbadestroy/MAPT/README.md

 *[1]
-## on that note, tabs in general are a security vulerabililty.
+on that note, tabs in general are a security vulerabililty.
-## As are addons.
+As are addons.
 Extensions.
 Mods.
 Permissions.
 Certificates.
 Forks.
 Spoons.
 Sporks.
 Especially Sporks.
-## Anything not stock and up to date, including rooting, mods, addons, extensions, non-oem software... is a potential vulnerability.
+Anything not stock and up to date, including rooting, mods, addons, extensions, non-oem software... is a potential vulnerability.
 That includes third party anti-virus and anti-malware.
-CC-Cleaner for example..
-## tldr; beyond the scope of this readme.
+CC-Cleaner for example.. tldr; beyond the scope of this readme.

-## source referenced and reworked from material found @
+pdfs were remastered from original source material found at

 https://selflearning.io/